Bodybuilding: Natural bodybuilding

 Due to the growing concerns of the high cost, health consequences, and illegal nature of some steroids, many organizations have formed in response and have deemed themselves "natural" bodybuilding competitions.
 In addition to the concerns noted, many promoters of bodybuilding have sought to shed the "freakish" perception that the general public has of bodybuilding and have successfully introduced a more mainstream audience to the sport of bodybuilding by including competitors whose physiques appear much more attainable and realistic.

 In natural contests, the testing protocol ranges among organizations from lie detectors to urinalysis.
-Penalties also range from organization to organization from suspensions to strict bans from competition.
-It is also important to note that natural organizations also have their own list of banned substances and it is important to refer to each organization's website for more information about which substances are banned from competition.
+Penalties vary between organisations, from suspensions to strict bans from competition.
+Natural organizations also have their own list of banned substances and it is important to refer to each organization's website for more information about which substances are banned from competition.
 There are many natural bodybuilding organizations; some of the larger ones include: MuscleMania, Ultimate Fitness Events (UFE), INBF/WNBF, and INBA/PNBA.
 These organizations either have an American or worldwide presence and are not limited to the country in which they are headquartered.